OWF/owf2013/pages/en/practical-information/index.md

 **Kyriad Paris Porte d'Orléans (3 stars)**

 All of the rooms at this hotel have flat-screen TV with cable channels, free Wi-Fi and en suite facilities.
-Located south of Paris, it is just 10 minutes from the Porte de Versailles Exhibition Centre.
+Located south of Paris, it is just 10 minutes from the Porte de Versailles Exhibition Centre and less than 5 minutes by foot from the Beffroi.

 A buffet breakfast is served every morning at the Hôtel Kyriad Paris Porte d'Orléans, and it can be taken in your room upon request.